Learn about Presbyterian Women

 Get the latest news from Presbyterian Women

-The first quarterly newsletter of 2015 is now available!
-Read about what PW groups did for Together in Actions Days, learn about the latest plans for the Churchwide Gathering, and learn about the rest of the worthwhile and exciting work of Presbyterian Women, from mission and justice to offerings and publications.
+The fourth quarterly newsletter of 2015 is now available!
+Get information about planning for PW's January Together in Action Days, read highlights of the fall Churchwide Coordinating Team meeting, find Bible study previews and Christmas shopping tips, PW mission program updates and much more.
+Learn about the worthwhile and exciting work of Presbyterian Women, from mission and justice to offerings and publications.
 You'll be in the know about all the latest leadership and mission opportunities, new resources, giving opportunities, training and much more!
-For an editable Word document, click here.